Published

 Good turnover respects the next team.
 It gives maintenance staff, owners, and partners a better starting point for inspection, troubleshooting, and future work.

-K&K Resources explains this principle in practical terms: maintenance begins before closeout, because the project should remain understandable after delivery.
+K&K Resources explains this principle in practical terms: maintenance begins before closeout, because the project remains understandable after delivery.